-Funded by a large strategic grant from MK Community Foundation and the National Lottery, his 3-year project will create a new broad-based alliance of faith, education and other community organisations, to tackle together the social issues faced by residents in Fishermead estate.
+Funded by a large strategic grant from MK Community Foundation and the National Lottery 2020-23, this project will create a new broad-based alliance of faith, education and other community organisations, to tackle together the social issues faced by residents in Fishermead estate.

-Born of the existing Citizens:mk alliance and raised on its best practice, Fishermead Citizens Alliance (FCA) will use its relational power to connect directly with individuals and institutions which have power over residents’ lives.
+Born of the existing Citizens:mk alliance, Fishermead Citizens Alliance (FCA) will use its relational power to connect directly with individuals and institutions which have power over residents’ lives.
 The campaigns will be driven by the interests of Fishermead residents, not outside experts.
 The experience of positive action will increase integration and social cohesion on the estate.

 Working with partner organisations from public and private sectors, this strategic development of MK’s first estate-based citizens alliance will involve beneficiaries in governance as well as design.

-External evaluation will be carried out by The Open University and disseminated across the 15 chapters of Citizens UK, to inform and inspire other models of estate-based community organising in other cities and areas, including MK’s Lakes Estate.
+External evaluation will be carried out by The Open University and disseminated across Citizens UK, to inform and inspire other models of estate-based community organising in other cities and areas, including MK’s Lakes Estate.

 Training – identify talented 60 community leaders and build their capacity through One-Day Community Leadership Training (30/20/10), regional Citizens UK Three-Day Training (5/5/5) and national Six-Day Training (2/2/2).